-There are several great historical places to go in Scotland, and many are concentrated in a small area just east of Inverness.
-So, if you’re planning a road trip, this historical highland tour from Inverness will take you on a truly amazing journey.
+There are many great historical places to go in Scotland, and many are concentrated in a small area just east of Inverness.
+So, if you’re planning a road trip, this Highland tour from Inverness will take you on a truly amazing journey.
 You’ll visit important heritage sites and major tourist attractions, whilst driving through the breathtakingly beautiful scenery of the Scottish Highlands.

 You can complete this car tour in one day, starting and finishing in Inverness.
 The route is

 From Inverness, take the B9006 towards Culloden and Cawdor for 6 miles, to arrive at Culloden Battlefield.
 It was here on April the 16th 1746, that the Battle of Culloden took place.
 The Jacobites, led by Bonnie Prince Charlie, challenged the Hanoverian army, led by the Duke of Cumberland, for the throne.
 During the hour-long battle, almost 2000 men died, mostly Jacobites.
 Due to the aftermath and consequences of the Battle of Culloden, the Highlands changed forever.
 It was the last battle fought on British soil.
 And for many people, it’s still a very emotive subject.